-Our goal is to unite, educate, support research, and raise awareness for Complex Regional Pain Syndrome.
+Our goal is to unite our community, educate, support research, and awareness for complex regional pain syndrome.

 CRPS Forum Team